iansawicki/octoml-cli-workflows/README.md

   - In this example, the container is pushed to the GitHub Container Registry.
-  - Your deployment needs and setup will likely go beyond this; refer to the Configuring the Pipeline for Use with Your Model and Your Infrastructure section below for more information about configuration.
+  - Your deployment needs and setup will likely go beyond this; refer to the Configuring the Workflow for Use with Your Model and Your Infrastructure section below for more information about configuration.

-## Configuring the Pipeline for Use with Your Model and Your Infrastructure
+## Configuring the Workflow for Use with Your Model and Your Infrastructure

 This repository uses local jobs in a CI context, where the model is packaged, deployed and tested locally on every push to a non-`main` branch.
 Cloud jobs are used in a CD context,